keva91/Behance-LP/README.md

 # `Bicycle-LP`

 This project is based on the Angular-seed application skeleton.
-For a typical [AngularJS][angularjs] web app.
+For a typical web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.